Medication Error Lawyers in New Jersey

 In most cases, a communication breakdown is the root cause of the medication error.
 Imprecise communications can cause confusion over the drug’s name, its appearance, the dosing instructions, when to take the drug, and if a new prescription is meant to replace or supplement a former prescription.

-At the New Jersey law firm of Mazie Slater Katz & Freeman, we have extensive experience in litigating pharmacy error lawsuits, such as the $3.85 million medical malpractice settlement our medication error attorneys won against a hospital that gave an adult-sized dose of a medication to a nine-year-old child from New Jersey, causing the young girl to go into cardiac arrest, suffer kidney failure, and develop sepsis.
+At the New Jersey law firm of Mazie Slater Katz & Freeman, we have extensive experience in litigating medication and pharmacy error lawsuits, such as the $3.85 million medical malpractice settlement our medication error lawyers won against a hospital that gave an adult-sized dose of a medication to a nine-year-old child from New Jersey, causing the young girl to go into cardiac arrest, suffer kidney failure, and develop sepsis.
 This type of carelessness is inexcusable.
+Results may vary depending on your particular facts and legal circumstances.